CleiverCoelho/CleiverCoelho/README.md

 🇧🇷 I am a Android developer!

-⚡ Electrical Engineering undergraduate student at UFMG.
+⚡ Computer Engineering undergraduate student at UFMG.

 ## ↕️ Technologies and Tools